Liliya2727/AZenith/README.md

 ---

 ## 📦 Installation
 This is a **Magisk Module**, so you must install it via your preferred Root Manager.
+All Root Managers is Supported

 ---